shafiemukhre/software-notes/docs/react/typescript-for-react.md

 ## Tips

-- use `ctrl` + `space` to activate intellissence so that you can know what are the props that the component is expecting
+- Use `ctrl` + `space` to activate intellissence so that you can know what are the props that the component is expecting